zha0ming1e/legged_mpc_control/README.md

 ## Controller Setup
 We build, develop and test controller in a docker container.

+!important: First thing you need to do after building the docker container: run "source ~/ocs2_ws/devel/setup.bash" in the container.
+(I don't know how to automate this yet )

 ## Julia setup
 Since LCI MPC uses Julia, we need to config Julia environment after building the docker container.
 After docker is built, we first